carloswunsche/ReaScripts/README.md

 # KW Script Bundle

-This is a script pack that aims to improve my workflow and force different behavior when using Reaper.
+This is a script pack that aims to improve my workflow and force a particular behavior when using Reaper.

 ## Features

 ### Custom Play/Stop action

-- Forces global _Read_ automation mode.
+- Forces global Read automation mode.